Azure/azure-cli/src/command_modules/azure-cli-container/README.rst

         --registry-username           : The username to log in container image registry server.

     Log Analytics Arguments
-        --log-analytics-workspace       : The Log Analytics workspace.
-Must be in the currently set subscription.
+        --log-analytics-workspace       : The Log Analytics workspace name or id.
+If a name is specified, it must be within the currently set subscription.
-        --log-analytics-workspace-id    : The Log Analytics workspace id.
         --log-analytics-workspace-key   : The Log Analytics workspace key.

     Global Arguments